 The MA requires the successful completion of 5 core courses and 7 elective courses (36 credits).
-Graduating students will need to achieve a grade point average of 3.0 or higher from course grades earned throughout the program.
-Students will write a final comprehensive examination, and present a final portfolio consisting of rigorous scaffolded written work compiled from core courses throughout the program.
+Graduating students need to achieve a grade point average of 3.0 or higher from course grades earned throughout the program.
+Students present a final portfolio consisting of rigorous scaffolded written work compiled from core courses throughout the program.